Holistische Arts

 Are the costs of the test reimbursed?

 The quantitative HPV test falls outside the standard reimbursement package of health insurers.
-The costs are at your own expense.
+The costs are for your own account.
 Contact us for current rates.

 Ready for the next step?